zeroluck/docs/sources/reference/api/scim-2.0.md

 <a id="getUserByUid">Find User by id</a>

-Returns a Users on the basis of provided uid as path param (https://tools.ietf.org/html/draft-ietf-scim-api-19#section-3.4.2.1)
+Returns a Users on the basis of provided uid as path parameter (https://tools.ietf.org/html/draft-ietf-scim-api-19#section-3.4.2.1)